TheArjunAgarwal/Awesome-Haskell-Projects/README.md

   - *Medium*: layout-aware pretty printing
   - *Hard*: typeset to another language (e.g. Haskell → LaTeX)
   - Based on [*A Prettier Printer* — Philip Wadler](https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf)

+- **Make a Static Site Generator** - Implement a Static Site or Blog generator.
+Can add more customization based on how much complexity you are willing to undertake.
+  - The very instructive and innovative [Learn Haskell by building a blog generator](https://learn-haskell.blog/01-about.html)

 - **Mini Qiskit + Bernstein-Vazirani Algorithm** — Implement a minimal quantum circuit simulator and use it to run the Bernstein-Vazirani algorithm.
   - [Quantum Computing Intro (ivaniscoding)](https://ivaniscoding.github.io/posts/quantum1/)